No I.D. No Way Home.

 The Inland Valley Humane Society & S.P.C.A. monitors the licensing/rabies control program for residents living in contracted cities.
 Less than 1% of the animals that are rescued from the streets and temporarily placed into our animal shelter have some form of I.D. on them.

 YOU WILL RECEIVE YOUR LICENSE IN THE MAIL ONCE IT HAS BEEN COMPLETED – current rabies, spay or neuter documentation, copy of your license if you are a senior citizen and full payment.
-You can email these documents to us once you have completed your payment.
-Simply reply to your confirmation email.
+You can email these documents to us once you have completed your payment to firstname.lastname@example.org.

 PLEASE BE ADVISED THAT LICENSING FEES ARE NON-REFUNDABLE OR TRANSFERABLE.